Leeds Cloth Markets – 17th & 18th Centuries

 The Leeds First White Cloth Hall

 Eventually, the outdoor cloth market could no longer cope with the volume, requiring the establishment of the white cloth halls.
 A site was found in Leeds at Kirkgate to erect the first cloth hall.
 Financed by merchants and clothiers, a “White Cloth Hall” was opened in 1711.
 It was described as “a stately hall, built on pillars on arches in the form of an exchange, with a quadrangular court within and a cupola, and bell on the top”.
 In the White Cloth Hall, the pieces of un-dyed cloth were displayed on stalls for the inspection of the merchants, providing the first secure and sheltered building for the sale of un-dyed cloth in the town.

 Daniel Defoe reported:

 At the Well End of the Town formerly stood a Castle, wherein King Richard II was imprisoned before he was carried to Pontefract.
 And on the Site thereof now stands the ancient Manor-house, with the Park, etc. lately belonging to Mr. Richard Sykes.
 Here are two magnificent Halls, both built about the Year 1714; one for White Cloths, supported by Pillars and Arches, which form a Quadrangle like the Royal Exchange, with a handsome Cupola, and Bell on the Top, to give Notice when the Market for these Sort of Goods begins.
 The other is the Guild or Moot Hall, the Front of which is built likewise on Arches, with rustic Coins and Tabling; where, in a Niche, is placed a fine Statue of Queen Anne, done by Mr. Carpenter, at the Expense of Alderman Milner.A tour thro’ the whole island of Great Britain; Daniel Defoe 1753

 A replacement, the Second White Cloth Hall was built between Hunslet Lane and Meadow Lane.
+The three-storey building was 70 yards long and 10 yards deep.
 The building was opened in 1756 but only used for 20 years and was demolished in 1786, only 30 years after it had been built.